Master’s Degree Programs

 The Master of Laws (LLM) Program

-With a specialization in Corporate Governance & Practice, Environmental Law & Policy and Law, Science & Technology, the LLM program offers a course-based curriculum of advanced study.
+With a specialization in Corporate Governance & Practice, Environmental Law & Policy, Law, Science & Technology, and International Economic Law, Business & Policy the LLM program offers a course-based curriculum of advanced study.
 The LLM program enrolls approximately 15-20 students in each specialization per year.
 It is limited to students with a primary law degree earned outside the United States.